chenfei2/UKbiobank_ICE/README.md

 # UKbiobank_ICE
-the code describes how to implement ICE multimorbidity analysis
+The code describes how to implement ICE multimorbidity analysis